Organization

 from

-function _getAccruedManagementFee(ILeverageToken token, uint256 totalSupply) internal view returns (uint256) { uint256 managementFee = getManagementFee(token); uint120 lastManagementFeeAccrualTimestamp = getLastManagementFeeAccrualTimestamp(token); uint256 duration = block.timestamp - lastManagementFeeAccrualTimestamp; uint256 sharesFee = Math.mulDiv(managementFee * totalSupply, duration, MAX_BPS * SECS_PER_YEAR, Math.Rounding.Ceil); return sharesFee; }
+function _getAccruedManagementFee(ILeverageToken token, uint256 totalSupply) internal view returns (uint256) { uint256 managementFee = getManagementFee(token); uint120 lastManagementFeeAccrualTimestamp = getLastManagementFeeAccrualTimestamp(token); uint256 duration = block.timestamp - lastManagementFeeAccrualTimestamp; uint256 sharesFee = Math.mulDiv(managementFee * totalSupply, duration, MAX_BPS * SECS_PER_YEAR, Math.Rounding.Ceil); return sharesFee; }to

 function _getAccruedManagementFee(ILeverageToken token, uint256 totalSupply) internal view returns (uint256) { uint120 lastManagementFeeAccrualTimestamp = getLastManagementFeeAccrualTimestamp(token); uint256 duration = block.timestamp - lastManagementFeeAccrualTimestamp; if (duration == 0) return 0; uint256 managementFee = getManagementFee(token); uint256 sharesFee = Math.mulDiv(managementFee * totalSupply, duration, MAX_BPS * SECS_PER_YEAR, Math.Rounding.Ceil); return sharesFee; }